Daimler's Mercedes sales drive higher but charges put brakes on profit

 Alongside taking hefty charges to end 2019, the company slashed its dividend by 72% to 0.90 euros per share.

-Reporting by Edward Taylor; editing by Michelle Martin and Jason Neely
+Reporting by Edward Taylor and Ilona Wissenbach; editing by Michelle Martin and Jason Neely